 As a result of this work we have developed a range of resources fact sheets, tools, and templates to assist homelessness servives to engage with and influence their local health structures, in London and across England.
 See our Health Influencing page for details and downloads.

-In 2010/11 Homeless Link worked with 6 services in London to improve mental health services for homeless people.
+Homeless Link has worked with a number of services in London to improve mental health services for homeless people.
 The two main areas we worked around were improving access to statutory services and promoting wellbeing.
 We also produced several documents and resources throughout this project.
 The resources are available to download below:

 For more information about London Health structures and how to influence them, see our London Health Influencing page.